 Criteria JORC Code explanation Commentary Whether sample sizes are appropriate to the grain size of the material being sampled.
 Sample sizes are considered appropriate for the rock type and style of mineralisation at Lynn Lake.
 Quality of assay data The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is The analytical techniques used for Lynn Lake are considered appropriate for the mineralisation type. and laboratory tests considered partial or total.
-Initial assaying for nickel, copper and cobalt is completed by TSL Laboratories in Saskatoon multielement analysis using ICP-MS with a 4 acid digest (30 gram samples).
+Itory Initial assaying for nickel, copper and cobalt is completed by TSL Laboratories in Saskatoon multielement analysis using ICP-MS with a 4 acid digest (30 gram samples).
 Additional selected samples may be transported to ACME Laboratories in Vancouver for analysis.
 Analysis includes a multi-element analysis using ICP-MS with a 4 acid digest (30 gram samples).
 A total of 37 elements are tested for (ACME method code AQ525).
 Both TSL and ACME are accredited Canadian laboratories.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. A hand-held XRF (Niton) may used for the purposes of assisting with mineral identification.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. A hand-held XRF (Niton) may be used for the purposes of assisting with mineral identification.
 Such results are not reported.
 Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
-Quality control measures include core duplicates (1/4 core), CANMET certified reference materials (standards) and silica blanks.
+Quality control measures include sample duplicates (taken as an additional split in the Lab from the coarse reject sample), CANMET certified reference materials (standards) and silica blanks.
 Duplicates and silica blanks are taken/inserted at a minimum of one in 30 samples.
 Standards are inserted at a minimum rate of one in 30 samples, or at a greater frequency through mineralised zones.
 The laboratory (TSL and ACME) also have their own duplicate, repeat and standard testing protocols, with the results reported to the Company.
 Sample security, shipment and transport is overseen by the senior geologist in charge of the drilling program.